PercyNguyen7/TuringGallery/README.md

 ###  3. Known Bugs
 1. The  `after` queries are currently stored only for AI and Human, not specific to the subreddit.
 This means fetching from a new subreddit (when changing from image to video) would result in the wrong `after` tag being used.
 Hence I must store 4 different `afters` queries, one for each subreddit.
+2. There will be repeating images due to the `after` bug above, as well as the app refetches the same data after reaching the 1000 listing limit from Reddit API.

 ### 4. Future Features
 The next step to this beautiful Gallery will include a login system for users to store their highscore as well as their gameplay history.